wawiesel/Loggerhead/README.rst

 Every TriBITS repository/project must define this.
 I put the ones in external that I do not own and the ones I do own in src/.
-Note that the external packages will only be downloaded at configure time and we are using Testing123's internal BootsOnTheGround.
+Note that the external packages will only be downloaded at configure time.
 Note also that we point to the ``src`` directory because that is where the **package** CMakeLists.txt resides, not to be confused with the **project** CMakeLists.txt which sits at the root and provides "standalone" configure/build capability.

 Finally, do note that the order is important!
 We must move downstream from most basic to most complex for TriBITS to resolve dependencies.